 Bell Helicopter revealed the design of the V-247 Vigilant tilt-rotor UAV in September 2016.
 The aircraft is designed to fit the capabilities drafted in the 2016 Marine Corps Aviation Plan.
-The V-247 Vigilant is expected to enter production phase by 2023.
+The V-247 Vigilant is expected to enter its production phase by 2023.

 Bell V-247 Vigilant design and features

-Based on the high-wing aircraft design, the Bell V-247 features fuselage integrating a long-wing structure, a V-shaped tail and a retractable tricycle landing gear.
+Based on the high-wing aircraft design, the Bell V-247 features a fuselage integrating a long-wing structure, V-shaped tail and retractable tricycle landing gear.
 The platform will deliver helicopter-like vertical lift capability along with the speed and range of a fixed-wing aircraft.
 It is designed to offer long-range surveillance and runway independence to conduct missions in maritime zones without runway infrastructure.

-The aircraft will have a wing span of 65ft and rotor diameter of 30ft.
-The empty weight and maximum gross weight of the aircraft will be 7,257kg (16,000lb) and 13,380kg (29,500lb) respectively.
+The aircraft will have a wingspan of 65ft and rotor diameter of 30ft.
+The empty weight and maximum gross weight of the aircraft will be 7,257kg (16,000lb) and 13,380kg (29,500lb), respectively.
 The tilt-rotor UAV can carry up to 5,896kg (13,000lb) of cargo including fuel, armament and sensors.

 The Bell V-247 Vigilant can be operated from the deck of DDG guided missile destroyers.
-The aircraft will offer low logistical footprint and its foldable-blade wing stow design will allow it to fit inside the C-17 aircraft and hangar space of the DDG vessels.
+The aircraft will offer a low logistical footprint, and its foldable-blade wing stow design will allow it to fit inside the C-17 aircraft and hangar space of the DDG vessels.
 The unmanned aircraft will deliver a footprint similar to that offered by UH-1Y when folded.